 Criteria for product research

 How much do you want to sell your product for?
 Too low of a selling price and you may not have enough margin for profit after your costs.
 Too high of a selling price means potentially higher manufacturing costs, which require bigger budgets to support your product.

 Typically, Jungle Scout recommends a price point of around $20-$50.
 This leaves room for profitability after selling and advertising fees, keeps manufacturing costs low, and places you in the “impulse purchase” range.
 This puts your product in an optimal position when starting out — customers are not always willing to purchase higher-priced products from unknown brands.

 Do keep in mind that the market in this price range may be more saturated because products are inexpensive to source, and competition is high.

 2. Product size and weight

 If you’re a new or inexperienced seller, we advise you to start out selling products that are small and lightweight.
 This will help keep shipping costs down and make inventory storage simpler to manage.

 For example, it would be much easier (and cheaper) to source a small product such as a necklace, versus a couch.
 Couches may be in high demand, but can you handle the logistics of selling large-scale furniture?

 I know this is an extreme example but think about the differences in storage space and shipping costs between these two items.
 If you have the knowledge and capabilities to sell bigger and heavier products, however, then go for it!

-Let’s take another example: Bluetooth headphones?
+Let’s take another example: Bluetooth headphones.
 They’re a popular product, but there could be many problems that come with them, especially if they’re produced at a cheaper price.
-Check out this review to see what I mean:
+Check out these reviews to see what I mean: